kdgregory/log4j-aws-appenders/docs/sns.md

 them as soon as possible after they are logged.
 While you can configure batching and discard parameters (they are common to all appenders) such configuration will have no effect.

+Like the other appenders, this appender will attempt to create the topic if it does not already exist.
+This functionality is of dubious utility: the newly created topic won't have any subscriptions, so any messages sent to it will be lost.

 ## Permissions

 To use this appender you will need to grant the following IAM permissions:

+* `sns:CreateTopic`
+* `sns:ListTopics`
 * `sns:Publish`